 How can we tell, indeed.

-From the Gulf of Tonkin incident that catalyzed the Vietnam War (and was only recently outed as a false flag attack after the release of previously classified documents) to the “Dead Baby Story” (which, though initially corroborated by Amnesty International, when it was later discovered to be false, caused Jack Healey, then Executive Director of Amnesty International, to accuse the Bush administration of the “opportunistic manipulation of the international human rights movement”) we’ve allowed our emotions to be manipulated, allowed ourselves to become “useful idiots” in the machinations of the “elites.”
+From the Gulf of Tonkin incident that sparked the Vietnam War (and was only recently outed as a false flag attack after the release of previously classified documents) to the “Dead Baby Story” which caused Jack Healey (then Executive Director of Amnesty International) to accuse the Bush administration of the “opportunistic manipulation of the international human rights movement”, we’ve allowed our emotions to be manipulated, allowed ourselves to become “useful idiots” in the machinations of our governments.

 Is our memory so incapacitated that we will fall for this same routine again?